OFFICE OF RECORD: Computing Services

 - Users will abide by the EDUCOM Code - A Guide to the Ethical and Legal Use of Software for Members of the Academic Community, which has been adopted by Dakota State University. ( http://net.educause.edu/ir/library/html/code.html )

 - Users will also abide by the "acceptable use" policy of any organization or agency whose network is accessed through the University's computing and communications environment.

 - Users will abide by more stringent rules imposed by DSU colleges, academic programs, courses, or groups.

 As indicated above, individuals accessing the University's computing environment are expected to exhibit ethical use and behavior relative to those services and resources.
 Unacceptable behavior includes, but is not limited to, the following items.
 (Approval to conduct one of the uses or behaviors listed below may be granted by the CIO if it is needed to support an academic activity.)

 - Excessive consumption of bandwidth or excessive email traffic, particularly during high usage times.

 - Modifying, attempting to modify, or removing computer equipment, software, or peripherals.

-- Modifying or attempting to modify operating systems or system directories and files without proper authorization.
+- Modifying or attempting to modify operating systems or files without proper authorization.